-Employees must not discriminate against patients on the basis of whether or not they exercise their right to self-determination.
-Nor may employees discriminate against patients on the basis of their health care decisions.
+Covered Individuals must not discriminate against patients on the basis of whether or not they exercise their right to self-determination.
+Nor may Covered Individuals disriminate against patients on the basis of their health care decisions.

 Patients have the right to file a concern or formal complaint either informally to the local practice office, or formally to the Compliance Officer or via the Lighthouse Hotline.